-When working with a new client or on a new project, it's easy to assume in the beginning that everything is clear and everyone is on the same page in regard to expectations, particularly for new independent consultants.
-However, when it becomes apparent that your client’s expectations do not align with your own, both the project and your relationship with your client can be put in jeopardy.
+When working with a new client or starting a new project, it can be dangerous to assume that everything is clear and that everyone is on the same page with regard to expectations.
+However, when it becomes apparent that your client’s expectations don’t align with your own, both the project and your relationship can be put in jeopardy.

-Throughout the entire process of the project, focusing on constant, thorough, and open communication should be key.
-By making communication a frequent focus, any pain points or frustrations you or your client are feeling regarding project expectations can be discussed quickly and effectively, before they snowball.
+Throughout the entire process of the project, focusing on constant, thorough, and open communication.
+By making communication a priority, any pain points or frustrations you or your client are feeling can be discussed and resolved before they become a larger issue.
 If your client feels that you aren’t meeting expectations, this can quickly become a point of contention that may jeopardize your relationship.

-As an independent consultant, going above and beyond for your clients can be the difference in your ability to leave a positive impression and build a reputation for quality, leading to repeat work as well as client referrals.
-However, there is a difference between going the extra mile and allowing your clients' expectations to cross into the territory of scope creep or unrealistic demands.
+As an independent professional, going above and beyond for your clients can help you to leave a positive impression and build a reputation based on quality, leading to repeat work as well as referrals.
+However, there is a difference between going the extra mile and allowing client expectations to cross over into the territory of scope creep or unrealistic demands.